Gerbera Daisy Clay Ring Tutorial Using 3 Types of Clay

 By the way, you'll need the ring base.
 Visit your local jewelry craft shop to get one or buy online.

-My cold porcelain flower was still soft the next day, so I took my soft clay and oven-baked clay to make another flower.
+My homemade clay flower was still soft the next day, so I took my soft clay and oven-baked clay to make another flower.

 Gerbera daisy in oven baked clay: